Three ways to cover a graph: Abstract

 \section{Abstract}

-We consider the problem of covering a host graph $G$ with several graphs from a fixed template class $\mc{T}$.
-The classical covering number of $G$ with respect to $\mc{T}$ is the minimum number of template graphs needed to cover the edges of $G$.
-We introduce two new parameters: the local and the folded covering number.
-Each parameter measures how far $G$ is from the template class in a different way.
-Whereas the folded covering number has been investigated thoroughly for some template classes, e.g., interval graphs and planar graphs, the local covering number was given only little attention.
+We consider the problem of covering an \emph{input graph} $H$ with graphs from a fixed \emph{covering class} $\mc{G}$.
+The classical covering number of $H$ with respect to $\mc{G}$ is the minimum number of graphs from $\mc{G}$ needed to cover the edges of $H$ without covering non-edges of $H$.
+We introduce a unifying notion of three covering parameters with respect to $\mc{G}$, two of which are novel concepts only considered in special cases before: the local and the folded covering number.
+Each parameter measures ``how far'' $H$ is from $\mc{G}$ in a different way.
+Whereas the folded covering number has been investigated thoroughly for some covering classes, e.g., interval graphs and planar graphs, the local covering number has received little attention.

-We provide new bounds on each covering number w.r.t. the following template classes: linear forests, star forests, caterpillar forests, and interval graphs.
-The classical graph parameters turning up this way are interval-number, track-number, and linear-, star-, and caterpillar arboricity.
-As host graphs we consider graphs of bounded degeneracy, bounded degree, or bounded (simple) tree-width, as well as, outerplanar, planar bipartite and planar graphs.
-For several pairs of a host class and a template class we determine the maximum (local, folded) covering number of a host graph w.r.t. that template class exactly.
+We provide new bounds on each covering number with respect to the following covering classes: linear forests, star forests, caterpillar forests, and interval graphs.
+The classical graph parameters that result this way are interval number, track number, linear arboricity, star arboricity, and caterpillar arboricity.
+As input graphs we consider graphs of bounded degeneracy, bounded degree, bounded tree-width or bounded simple tree-width, as well as outerplanar, planar bipartite, and planar graphs.
+For several pairs of an input class and a covering class we determine exactly the maximum ordinary, local, and folded covering number of an input graph with respect to that covering class.